NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

         unittest.main()
     ```

-#### Use Case 2: Writing System Tests using LLMs and Robot Framework
+#### Use Case 2: Writing System Tests using LLMs and Behavior-Driven Development (Robot Framework)

 System-level tests that involve interaction with external software or files can be complicated to test.
-To help write tests automatically in these scenarios, we recommend leveraging the [**Robot Framework**](https://github.com/robotframework/QuickStartGuide/blob/master/QuickStart.rst) in collaboration with the Large-Language Models to meet the challenge.
+To help write tests automatically in these scenarios, we recommend leveraging the behavior-driven development (BDD), such as [**Robot Framework**](https://github.com/robotframework/QuickStartGuide/blob/master/QuickStart.rst) in collaboration with the Large-Language Models to meet the challenge.
 Specifically, using LLMs to auto-generate Robot Framework pseudocode can help streamline the process of creating integration test cases.
 Here's an example:

 1. **Generating Robot Framework Pseudocode with LLM**:
     - Use Codellama to generate test case pseudocode in Robot Framework syntax.